ta0kira/zeolite/README.md

   <span style='color:#898887;'>// something</span>
 }</pre>

-These can (and should) be combined with `scoped` statements discussed in the following section
+`for` loops are not a built-in syntax because such loops are a very specialized case of `while`, and can become ugly very quickly if additional flexibility is required.
+The same functionality can be achieved with `scoped` statements, discussed in the next section.

 ### Scoped Statements